fsharp/fslang-design/FSharp-4.5/FS-1055-subsumption-for-yield-in-sequence-expression.md

 g3: seq<#MemberInfo> -> MemberInfo[]
 ```

-No warning is added for existing redudant casts.
+No warning is added for existing redundant casts.
 This could be added in a future release once a `/langlevel` flag is in place, it is a one line change to add such a warning.

 # Drawbacks
 [drawbacks]: #drawbacks